 On May 3, 2023, Eli Lilly and Company announced positive results of the TRAILBLAZER-ALZ 2 Phase 3 study showing that donanemab significantly slowed cognitive and functional decline in people with early symptomatic Alzheimer’s disease.
 The Phase 3 trial met primary endpoint and all secondary endpoints measuring cognitive and functional decline.
 Nearly half (47%) of the participants on donanemab (compared to 29% on placebo) had no clinical progression at 1 year (defined as no decline in CDR-SB).
 Donanemab treatment slowed clinical decline by 35% compared to placebo, and resulted in 40% less decline on the ability to perform activities of daily living.
 Full results of the TRAILBLAZER-ALZ 2 Phase 3 study will be presented at the Alzheimer’s Association International Conference in July and submitted for publication in a peer-reviewed clinical journal.

-Donanemab will require monthly IV infusions for possibly between 12-18 months.
-It was effective in more advanced patients than lecanemab, but 24% of patients had the side effect of brain swelling and bleeding.
+Donanemab will require monthly IV infusions for up to 12-18 months.
+24% of patients had the side effect of brain swelling and bleeding.

 In June 2021, the FDA approved aducanumab to treat patients with Alzheimer’s disease using the Accelerated Approval pathway, under which the FDA approves a drug for a serious or life-threatening illness that may provide meaningful therapeutic benefit over existing treatments when the drug is shown to have an effect on a surrogate endpoint that is reasonably likely to predict a clinical benefit to patients and there remains some uncertainty about the drug’s clinical benefit.